 Michele Mary Smith

 Born on June 21, 1967, she is a two-time gold medalist for the Olympic softball team.
-She has played in the Japanese Professional Softball League since 1992.
+She has played in the Japanese Professional Softball League from 1993 to 2008.
 She is an Ambassador of Softball and a Softball Analyst for ESPN.
 In 2006, she was inducted to the ASA Softball Hall of Fame.

 These were some of the softball talents the world has seen.
 They have received many honors and moreover, won the hearts of their fans and sports enthusiasts across the globe.